corinnawegner/DLN_project_G03/README.md

 This is the starting code for the default final project for the Deep Learning for Natural Language Processing course at the University of Göttingen.
 You can find the handout [here](https://docs.google.com/document/d/1pZiPDbcUVhU9ODeMUI_lXZKQWSsxr7GO/edit?usp=sharing&ouid=112211987267179322743&rtpof=true&sd=true)

-## Setup instructions

-* Follow `setup.sh` to properly setup a conda environment and install dependencies.
-* There is a detailed description of the code structure in [STRUCTURE.md](./STRUCTURE.md), including a description of which parts you will need to implement.
-* You are only allowed to use libraries that are installed by `setup.sh` (Use `setup_gwdg.sh` if you are using the GWDG clusters).
-* Libraries that give you other pre-trained models or embeddings are not allowed (e.g., `transformers`).
-* Use this template to create your README file of your repository: <https://github.com/gipplab/dnlp_readme_template>

 ## Project Description

 Please refer to the project description for a through explanation of the project and its parts.